Crusty No-Knead Bread

 - When the bread has doubled, use a sharp knife to slash an X or hashtag along the top of the dough.
 Slashing the dough will help the steam to escape so the loaf bakes evenly, without splits and cracks.

 - Use the edges of the parchment paper to pick up the bread and lower it into the hot Dutch oven.
+Reduce the heat to 425 degrees Fahrenheit.
 Cover with the lid and return to the preheated oven.
-Bake the bread for 25-30 minutes, then remove the lid and bake for another 5-7 minutes, until the crust is as golden brown as you like.
+Bake the bread for 25 minutes, then remove the lid and bake for another 5-7 minutes, if needed, until the crust is as golden brown as you like.

 - Remove the bread from he Dutch oven using the edges of the parchment paper and allow to cool on a wire rack.